Recovered for Our Clients.

 As you can tell, the fund does not pay a lot when there is a catastrophic injury or the death of a victim.
 Crime victims may be entitled to millions of dollars, and a civil claim for the crime victim may be the better avenue to pursue.
 Our Florida crime victim’s rights lawyers have recovered millions of dollars in cases involving crimes, like hit and runs, shooting, molestation, drunk driving and more.

-Under Federal law, any crime victim may be entitled to certain rights, in addition to any civil claim which may be brought against a hotel, commercial property, apartment complex or restaurant.
+Under Federal law, any crime victim may also be entitled to certain rights, in addition to any civil claim which may be brought against a hotel, commercial property, apartment complex or restaurant.
 These generally include:

 Pursuant to the Federal Mandatory Victims Restitution Act (MVRA), when sentencing a defendant convicted of certain federal offenses, the court shall order, in addition to, or in the case of a misdemeanor, in addition to or in lieu of, any other penalty authorized by law, that the defendant make restitution to the victim of the offense or, if the victim is deceased, to the victim’s estate.